 High School Program

-At the high school level, the mathematics department follows the new New York State curriculum of Algebra 1, Geometry and Algebra 2 Trigonometry.
+At the high school level, the mathematics department follows the new New York State curriculum of Algebra 1, Geometry and Algebra 2.
 Students completing the required sequence of courses are offered electives, highlighted by our AP Calculus, Statistics and Computer Science classes.

 Within the department, typically over 200 students are enrolled in Advanced Placement courses, including AP Calculus AB, AP Calculus BC, AP Statistics, and AP Computer Science.
 Those who do not wish to take Advanced Placement math courses may choose from Honors College Calculus, Computer Programming, Pre-Calculus or College Prep Algebra.
 The high percentage of students taking four or more years of mathematics is a measure of success for our students and program.

 The use of technology is expanding throughout the district.
 Since graphing calculators are allowed on state assessments, students receive instruction on the use of these devices.
 Graphing calculators are used to confirm and enhance learning in all mathematics courses.

 Mathematics teachers are continuously staying up to date with the ever changing standards our students are accountable for understanding.
-All along, we continue to keep a focus on instruction that fosters perseverence, critical and logical thinking while also enfusing joy within our practice.
+All along, we continue to keep a focus on instruction that fosters perseverance, critical and logical thinking while also infusing joy within our practice.

 The accomplishments of the mathematics department are the result of dedicated professionals, involved parents, and motivated students striving for excellence.